-In June 2011, the Financial Accounting Standards Board issued ASU 2011-05, Comprehensive Income (Topic 220): Presentation of Comprehensive Income.
+In June 2011, the Financial Accounting Standards Board (FASB) issued ASU 2011-05, Comprehensive Income (Topic 220): Presentation of Comprehensive Income.
 ASU 2011-05 eliminates the option to present the components of other comprehensive income as part of the statement of changes in stockholders' equity and instead, requires separate statements of comprehensive income.
 The amendment is effective for fiscal years and interim periods within those years, beginning after December 15, 2011.
+In October 2011, the FASB decided that the specific requirement to present items that are reclassified from other comprehensive income to net income alongside their respective components of net income and other comprehensive income will be deferred.
+Therefore, those requirements will not be effective for public entities for fiscal years and interim periods within those years beginning after December 15, 2011.
 We do not expect the adoption of ASU 2011-05 to have a material impact on our financial position and results of operations.